X-Kaliber 2097

 X-Kaliber 2097 (Note: Known in Japan as Sword Maniac (ソード・マニアック, Sōdo Maniakku)) is a 1994 action game published by Activision for the Super Nintendo Entertainment System.
 It was co-developed by the Japanese studios Fupac and Winds.

+Story

 The game takes place in the near-anarchic future of the year 2097, in which the world's economy has been devastated, governments have collapsed, and organized crime has gained dramatic influence.
-In X-Kaliber 2097, the player guides a swordsman named Slash through a side-scrolling environment.
+The player guides a swordsman named Slash through a side-scrolling environment.

+Gameplay

 Boss encounters take place as one-on-one matches in the style of versus fighting games.